Flight Compensation FAQ

-You can claim compensation for delayed or cancelled flight, as long as the delay at your final destination is at least three hours.
-The EU Regulation also covers overbooked flights and disruptions caused by a missed connection.
+Passengers can claim compensation for delayed or cancelled flight, as long as the delay at the final destination is at least three hours.
+EC 261/2004 secures the passengers’ rights regarding overbooked flights and missed connections.
 However, the laws differ based on where you’re flying.
-You can claim compensation for • All flights departing from the European Union, regardless of the operating airline • All flights arriving into the European Union, operated by an EU airline There are cases which are exempt from compensation.
+You can claim compensation for: Any flight by any airline, which started in a country, member of the EU; any flight by an EU airline, landing into a country, member of the EU.
+There are cases which are exempt from compensation.
 Exemptions occur when a flight was delayed/canceled because of extraordinary circumstances such as adverse weather conditions, lightning strikes, Air Traffic control restrictions, airport personnel strikes, medical emergency, security threats, etc. For more detailed information for delayed flight here, for cancelled flight here, and for denied boarding here

 Is It Easy to Claim?

-We know from experience that some of the airlines are making it very difficult for individuals to claim the compensation that they are due.
+We know from experience that some airlines are reluctant to assist the process of flight compensation.
 We have the resources and the knowledge to recover your compensation.

 How Can I Check the Status of My Claim?